Employment-related child protection

 Ombudsman's role in relation to employment-related child protection

-Part 3A of the Ombudsman Act 1974 requires the Ombudsman to keep under scrutiny the systems that government and certain non-government agencies in NSW have for preventing reportable conduct and handling reportable allegations and convictions involving their employees.
+Part 3A of the Ombudsman Act 1974 requires the Ombudsman to keep under scrutiny the systems that designated agencies and other public authorities in NSW have for preventing reportable conduct and handling reportable allegations and convictions involving their employees.

 ‘Designated agencies’ must notify us of all reportable allegations and convictions that arise inside or outside the employee’s work.